Poems, Quotes, and Proverbs About Mindfulness and Compassion

 quotations focusing on Mindfulness, Awareness, and Insight:

-quotations focusing on Compassion and Understanding:
+quotations focusing on Compassion and Self-Compassion:

 Proverbs